Preparation of a task risk analysis (TRA).

 Step 8 - Evaluate and document the results.

 Upon completion of the task/project, an evaluation follows with those involved, including implementers, work planners, schedulers and supervisors.
 Discuss whether the work was performed in accordance with safety regulations and work instructions.
-Discuss any unforeseen circumstances, dangerous situations or accidents.
+Discuss any contingencies, dangerous situations or accidents.

-Keep the TRA in a central location even if you do not need it again immediately.
+Keep the task risk analysis in a central location, even if you don’t need it again immediately.
 The report and evaluation of the TRA should be kept carefully, as this information may be valuable in the future as a source of inspiration for similar working conditions.

 Looking for clarity?